IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 For metoer to understand how to deal with `.sol` files, let's add a new package:

 ```
+// you don't need to do this if you added all the packages in the beginning
 meteor add silentcicero:solc
 ```